bobbybudnick/SFS-Infrastructure/README.md

 move former gaming laptop in place of monitor 3
 remove redundant connection from backup internet server
 disable multi wan script on backup internet server
-add audio device/hub/step down fan on companion 1
+add audio device/hub/fan on companion 1
 copy old ras 8gb drive to new ras-staging 256gb drive
 move ras-staging in place and install desktop software
 disable kwallet and calibrate touchscreen on ras-staging